JamesSkemp/words/content/post/rants-and-digressions-01-(mature).md

 +++
-title = "Rants and Digressions 01 (Mature)" summary = "Language warning!
+title = "Rants and Digressions 01 (Mature)" description = "Language warning!
 Yeah... don't view this unless you want to see me as this portrays me, and I mean it...
 It's an absolute rant, and it's a complete digression of what this site is about (which is family values, or something...)." draft = false comments = false date = "2003-03-31T00:01:00-06:00"